egecansen/Appium-Test-Sample/README.md

 ## Usage

-- You can run the tests using your preferred IDE or by running the Maven command `mvn test`.
+- You can run the tests using your preferred IDE or by running the Maven command `mvn clean test`.